-- (1) Council holds Scheduled Meetings and, when required, Unscheduled Meetings to conduct the business of Council. - (2) Council is committed to transparency in decision making and, in accordance with the Local Government Act 2020, Council and Delegated Committee Meetings are open to the public and the community are able to attend. - (3) Open to the public means in the case Council and Delegated Committee Meetings: - (a) either, attendance in person by a member of the public, or a meeting that is broadcasted live on the council internet site; or - (b) a recorded meeting that is published on the council internet site as soon as practicable after the meeting (in the case of a delegated committee only); or - (c) any other prescribed means of meeting.
+- (1) Council holds Scheduled Meetings and, when required, Unscheduled Meetings to conduct the business of Council. - (2) Council is committed to transparency in decision making and, in accordance with the Local Government Act 2020, Council and Delegated Committee Meetings are open to the public and the community are able to attend. - (3) Meetings will only be closed to members of the public if: - (a) there are clear reasons for particular matters to remain confidential; or - (b) a meeting is required to be closed for security reasons; or - (c) it is necessary to enable the meeting to proceed in an orderly manner.